baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

 ## defstruct with @enforce_keys

-whenever you want to model your data with `maps`, you should also consider `struct` because `struct` is a `tagged map` which offers compile time checks on the key and allows us to do run-time checks on the struct's type, for example:
+Whenever you want to model your data with `maps`, you should also consider `struct` because `struct` is a `tagged map` which offers compile time checks on the key and allows us to do run-time checks on the struct's type, for example:

 you can't create a struct with field that is not defined.
 In the following example you can also see how we apply the first trick we just learned.